Frequently Asked Questions

 Do I do a thesis for this Master's degree?

 Students do not complete a thesis.
 Students are required to prepare a literature review on a topic of interest in the Applied Clinical Research course.

 Is there housing available on campus?

-Campus housing is not available, but there are plenty of housing options available in the surrounding areas.
-A housing questionnaire is sent out by the program and information is sent back to students who can then get together to find suitable housing.
+Campus housing is available: http://www.housing.rutgers.edu/.
+Additionally, a housing questionnaire is sent out by the program and information is sent back to students who can then get together to find suitable housing.

 Can students remain employed while in the program?